 );

-Look at the above query part in the WHERE clause, the subquery is used to get the min purchase history of the customer from the table.
+Look at the above query in the WHERE clause.
+The subquery is used to get the customer’s minimum purchase history from the table.
 The main query returns the customer’s first name, country, and purchase history based on the filter WHERE clause.

 In the WHERE section of the query, the subquery returned the minimum purchase history equal to 0.
-Actually, you can think like this (WHERE purchase_history = 0), this zero is returned by the subquery.
+You can think like this (WHERE purchase_history = 0), this zero is returned by the subquery.

-As a result, the customer Michael who lives in the USA has zero purchase history.
-This is how you can use the Postgres Min() Function using Subquery.
+As a result, customer Michael, who lives in the USA, has zero purchase history.
+You can use the Postgres Min() Function using a Subquery.

-If you want to find the least value from more than one column, the MIN() function isn’t sufficient or you can’t use it.
-Instead, a function called LEAST() in PostgreSQL return the least values from the multiple columns.
+If you want to find the least value from more than one column, the MIN() function isn’t sufficient, or you can’t use it.
+Instead, a function called LEAST() in PostgreSQL returns the least value from multiple columns.

-The reason you can’t use the MIN() to get the least values from multiple columns, it works on rows rather than columns.
-The LEAST() works on columns, so best to use it for finding the smallest values from the multiple columns.
+You can’t use the MIN() to get the fewest values from multiple columns because it works on rows rather than columns.
+The LEAST() works on columns, so it’s best to use it to find the smallest values from multiple columns.

 For example, suppose you have the same table ‘customer’ with an extra column ‘items_purchased’.

-Let’s find the customers with minimum purchase history and the item purchased using the below query.
+Using the query below, let’s find the customers with the minimum purchase history and the items purchased.

 SELECT